braindecode/braindecode/CONTRIBUTING.md

 Make sure to properly document and test your code.

 #### Write Tests
 We have unit tests that test a unit like a function or a class method under `test/unit_tests`.
 The directories below `test/unit_tests` should mirror the directory structure in braindecode.
 To add your test, either insert your test to an existing test file or create a new corresponding test file.
 For example, if you modify code in `datautil/preprocess.py`, add the corresponding test to `test/unit_tests/datautil/test_preprocess.py`.
 Note the `test_` at the beginning of the test-filename.
 The structure in `test/unit_tests` does not perfectly mirror the module structure at the moment, we may change that in the future.
 Please try to make sure that your tests run reasonably fast (<5 sec).

 For more complex functionality like an entire training pipeline, we have tests under `test/acceptance_tests`.
 You may add another file there if needed.
-Theses tests may also run a bit longer.
+These tests may also run a bit longer.
 Make sure your test passes by running:
 `pytest test/<yourtestfilepath>`
 Also before pushing, make sure to run all tests with: